 How can you stop the automatic repair and regain control?

 The procedure can be stopped by fixing the "Close to bankruptcy" conditions as described before.

-Countries in very large empires may be harder to fix because government cost remains relatively high although government costs too will decline rapidly with the decline of salaries.
+Countries in very large empires may be harder to fix because government cost remains relatively high.

 When the country assets are negative, the country is in fact bankrupt.
 Country assets include all cash and loans, the value of corporations and shares the country owns in public corporations, all the materials the country owns, government facilities, and all army assets.
 The assets show in details on the financial pages under "Assets".